 - Bond Market: Meaning

 - Primary Bond Market Vs. Secondary Bond Market

 - Bond Market Vs Stock Market

-Public and Private Companies use this market for raising debt funds to finance their working capital requirements or arranging funds for any new/existing project.
+Public and Private Companies use this market to raise debt funds to finance their working capital requirements or arrange funds for any new/existing project.
 There could also be other miscellaneous reasons, but these are major reasons.
 Even companies prefer this market because this source of finance is cheaper than Equity (Though not always, depending on the situation) or Loans.
 Moreover, in the case of Equity, there is a requirement for a lot of public disclosure.

 As a result, both Companies and governments prefer Bond Market.

 Investors also prefer investing in this market because the bond gives a fixed guaranteed return.
 Government Bonds weigh higher than Companies Bonds, as they are more secured in nature.
 The general public has more trust in governments than a corporate.